 Bracing and custom braces are available at our Kitchener clinic.
 Bracing is a type of therapy that provides extra support to limbs and joints that have been injured or are weak due to a chronic illness or condition.
 Bracing can be done for most areas of the body including the wrists, legs, ankles, spine, and even the neck.
-Depending on the problem, there are two different types of braces that can be used, one being a functional, dynamic brace designed to help during physical activity, the other being a non-functional, rigid brace designed to help a patient recover from an injury.
+Depending on the problem, two different types of braces can be used, one being a functional, dynamic brace designed to help during physical activity, the other being a non-functional, rigid brace designed to help a patient recover from an injury.

 In general, bracing is a method of treatment that corrects and supports alignments in the affected joints.
 The outcome is to reduce pain and discomfort for patients as their body heals, through controlled, supported movements of the joints.
 Braces are designed to restrict joints from moving in a harmful way, and they are designed to help shift weight from the affected joint onto an adjacent area that is stronger.
 Depending on what the brace is treating, the patient may only wear it temporarily, or they may need to wear it on an ongoing basis.

 With Dynamic Bracing, the brace aims to provide support and alignment, however, the brace is designed with motion in mind.
 This type of bracing is common for athletes with minor injuries, those living with chronic conditions or illnesses, or those who are at a point of recovery where they need to increase their range of motion.
 Dynamic braces should be custom-made to the patient’s body for the best results, but there are a variety of over-the-counter and in-house braces that can be used depending on the patient.